Mwaseemzakir/.NetTipsByWaseem/README.md

 **Episode 34 : How can we improve performance of .NET Application ?**

+**Episode 35 : How to store password in database?**

 -------------------------------------------------------------------------------------------------------------------------

+# **Episode 0 : Author's Introduction & Newsletter**

+ Hi , my name is **Muhammad Waseem** and Welcome to .NET Tips by Waseem.
+I have 3+ years of experience in developing application revolving around .NET Technologies , I am a passionate learner , reader and above all content creator,I hope you will find these tips helpful.

+ If you like this you might be interested in my **Weekly .NET Newsletter** where **200+** people has already joined me , make sure to [Subscribe](https://mwaseemzakir.substack.com/) it.

 # **Episode 1 : What is .AsNoTracking() and its benefits**

    𝐖𝐡𝐢𝐥𝐞 𝐮𝐬𝐢𝐧𝐠 𝐀𝐬𝐍𝐨𝐓𝐫𝐚𝐜𝐤𝐢𝐧𝐠